SageHack/hacklair/content/passwordz-lists-4ur-hashing-needs.md

 Those are the password lists I use with hashing software like Pyrit and Hashcat.
 They've been pretty useful so I wanted to share them with the Interwebz.

-I know you're all a bunch of white hack hackers and you'll only use them to test your own devices.
+I know you're all a bunch of white hat hackers and you'll only use them to test your own devices.
 Ahem.

 ## 10 million user/pass combo